Adapted and updated from Paul Kivel, Uprooting Racism: How White People Can Work for Racial Justice

 - The following bulleted list is largely verbatim from Palast.

-- For inspiring stories about how people are organizing to reclaim our democracy see David Daley’s Unrigged: How Americans Are Battling Back to Save Democracy.
-Liveright, 2020.
+- For inspiring stories about how people are organizing to reclaim our democracy see David Daley’s Unrigged: How Americans Are Battling Back to Save Democracy, (New York: Liveright, 2020).